Why, hello, cutie-pie! 😉

 However, the truth is that most of those are falsely classified as such.

-Therefore, before I go any further, I need to clarify what I mean by multitasking.
+Therefore, before I go any further, please take a moment and allow me to clarify what multitasking really is.

-If you perceive multitasking as it is, you’ll realize there are not many jobs you could actually get done by it.
+You see, if you perceive multitasking the way most people do, you’ll realize there are not many jobs you could actually get done that way.

-Not to mention that everybody focuses on such examples and afterward comes to a conclusion that multitasking doesn’t work.
+Not to mention that everybody focuses on such examples and then come to the conclusion that multitasking doesn’t work.

 And the truth is, when it comes to better productivity, those examples really don’t work.